 Education complaint process

-If the matter can not be resolved by contacting the course/programme director, the complaint will be redirected within the organisation; primarily to the administration, director of studies and thereafter to the head of department.
-At Malmö Academy of Music, students also can contact programme coordinators and head of education.
+If the matter cannot be resolved by contacting the teacher or course coordinator, the complaint will be redirected within the organisation; primarily to the administration, director of studies and thereafter to the head of department.

-If the matter can not be resolved at the department level, you can send a written documentation to the dean responsible for first- and second-cycle education.
-The last instance for student’s complaints at Lund University is the university's vice chancellor, who handles cases which cannot be resolved at faculty level.
+If the matter can not be resolved at institutional level, the faculty's dean can be contacted at %20studentklagomal [at] kanslik [dot] lu [dot] se (studentklagomal[at]kanslik[dot]lu[dot]se).
+The last instance for students' complaints at Lund University is the university's vice chancellor, who handles cases which cannot be resolved at Faculty level.

-All student complaints which turn to cases, are to be registered at Lund University and will become official documents.
+Student complaints that become cases must be registered at Lund University and thus become a public documents.

-At Lund University there is a Studentombud whom you can turn to for support and help.
-For more information visit Studentombud at Lund University.
-The Studentombud is not part of the University administration, but an independent party whose role is to support and guide student unions as well as students in their case.
+Lund University has a student ombudsman to whom students can turn for support and assistance.
+The student ombudsman is not part of the university administration but an independent party whose role is to support and guide the student unions and students in these matters.

-You can also obtain support and advice from SKFM, the students’ union at the Faculty of Fine and Performing Arts.
-[Epost till SKFM tills dess att deras webbplats är på plats]
+You can also obtain support and advice from SKFM, the Student Union at the Faculty of Fine and Performing Arts.

-If you want to remain anonymous in your complaint, you can contact the Studentombud or the Student Union.
+If you wish to remain anonymous in your complaint, you should contact the student ombudsman or Student Union.
+Support from a student representative or Student Union does not require membership of a student union.

-Please note that the procedures described above do not cover the following matters:
+Please note that the above procedure does not cover the following cases:

 Contact